wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

     }
     ```

-3. If you want to resend the notifications to the user via the notified channel in the above step, use the `resendCode` with the resend notifications API.
+3. If you want to resend notifications to the user via the notified channel in the above step, use the `resendCode` with the resend notifications API.

     ```java tab="Request"
     curl -X POST "https://localhost:9443/api/users/v1/recovery/password/resend" -H "Authorization: Basic YWRtaW46YWRtaW4=" -H "accept: application/json" -H "Content-Type: application/json" -d "{\"resendCode\":\"1234-2ws34-1234\",\"properties\":[{\"key\":\"key\",\"value\":\"value\"}]}"